BioJulia/PopGen.jl/docs/commands.md

 │ 2212 │ contig_22368 │ 3        │
 │ 2213 │ contig_2784  │ 7        │
 ```

+!!! info
+     Python has this feature, however, if you're migrating from R, multiple assignment probably looks weird, or like flat-out sorcery.
+Whenever a function returns a tuple of values, like `missing` does, you can assign as many variables to it at once.
+For example:
+    ``` julia
+    a,b,c,d = (1,2,3,[4,5,6,7])
+    ```
+    where

+    a = 1

+    b = 2

+    c = 3

+    d = [4, 5, 6, 7]

+    embrace the convenience!

 ### plot missing data

 ```julia
 plot_missing(x::PopObj; color = false)
 ```
 Return an interactive plot of the number of missing loci in individuals of a `PopObj`, along with the number of missing individuals per locus.
-To set a custom color palette for the boxplots, use `color = [color1, color2, ...]`
+Use `color = [color1, color2, ...]` to set a custom color palette for the boxplots.

 Example: